Bernard Law, Former Archbishop Of Boston, Dies In Rome At 86

 Law, "like so many people, came to believe that you could just send a priest away to a treatment facility and as long as he came back with a good report, then he was ready to be thrown back into the front lines," Hennessey said.
 "And then [he] found out the hard way that that didn't work."

-Law has barely been seen or heard since he left Boston for the Vatican in 2004, facing potential criminal charges.
+Law had barely been seen or heard since he left Boston for the Vatican in 2004, facing potential criminal charges.
 At the Holy See, he served as Archpriest of a Basilica until 2011.
 His last years were likely filled with both pain and penance.

 As Boston businessman, philanthropist and former Law confidant Jack Connors, notes, Catholicism teaches that all sins can be forgiven.
 "I think a lot of us have crossed a bridge here, and forgiven Cardinal Law's decisions that put children in harm's way," he says.
 "But I don't think any of us are ever going to forget it."